ravivarmapatturi/salary_prediction/README.md

 # Salary Prediction Web Application

 This project involves building a machine learning web application to predict developer salaries using data from the Stack Overflow Developer Survey 2023.
-The application was developed from scratch in Python using the Streamlit framework, which allows for the creation of interactive web applications.
+The application was developed from scratch in Python using the Streamlit framework, which allows for the easy creation of interactive web applications.

 ## Key Features: